Last Updated 11/15/2023

-When you’re hoping to transition into a new career, it can be helpful to consider what soft skills you bring to the table.
+If you’re aiming to transition into a new career as a data analyst, it can be helpful to consider what transferable skills you bring to the table.
 Having the right mix of soft and technical skills can help you stand out when applying for jobs and negotiating with potential employers.
-Here are some of the top skills recruiters are looking for when hiring Data Analysts:
+Here are some of the top skills and attributes recruiters are looking for when hiring data analysts:

 These are just some of the skills that will set you apart in a job search, but they’re worth thinking about if you’re serious about joining the industry.

-You can also use what you’ve learned in past roles—you don’t need a background in IT to succeed as a Data Analyst.
-Many Virginia Tech Bootcamps Data Analytics students have backgrounds in teaching, communications, human resources, marketing, the military, and more.
+You can also use what you’ve learned in past roles—you don’t need a background in IT to succeed as a data analyst.
+Many data analytics professionals have backgrounds in teaching, communications, human resources, marketing, the military, and more.

 Types of Data Analysts: Jobs and Salaries

-Data analysts take large amounts of data and use it to share trends, forecast, and extract information to help their employers make better-informed business decisions.
-They use reports, explanations, and visualizations to scan and visualize data.
+Data analysts take large amounts of data and use it to share trends, and forecast and extract information to help their employers make better-informed business decisions.
+They use reports, explanations, and visualizations to scan and present data.

-A business consultant's day-to-day can vary depending on the role, but in the field of Data Analytics, a business consultant often uses their visualization skills to share key data findings with employers and teams across different industries.
-They can work with a consulting firm or as an individual contributor, but consulting can provide a lot of flexibility to work with many types of clients.
+The day-to-day of a business consultant can vary depending on the role.
+In the field of data analytics, business consultants often use their visualization skills to share key data findings with employers and teams.
+They may work with a consulting firm or as an individual contributor.
+Consulting can provide flexibility to work with many types of clients.

 An insights analyst helps businesses and teams better understand their target market, audience, and demographic.
-Using sales trends and metrics like customer satisfaction, insights analysts can help predict potential issues.
+Using sales trends and metrics like customer satisfaction, insights analysts can help discover opportunities and predict potential issues.

 Similar to a business consultant, data analytics consultants can work with a consulting firm or as individual contributors.
-Data analytics consultants blend their analytical skills with strong interpersonal and communication skills to help their clients make better decisions and might be hired to work on a specific project or for a period of time.
+Data analytics consultants blend their analytical skills with strong interpersonal and communication skills to help their clients make better decisions.
+They can be hired to work on a specific project or for a period of time.

-Business analysts look at data and how it relates to business and serve as the primary contact between an organization's IT staff and the rest of the company.
+Business analysts review data and how it relates to business, serving as the primary contact between an organization's IT staff and the rest of the company.
 They are responsible for using data analytics to assess processes, determine requirements, and deliver data-driven recommendations and reports to executives and stakeholders.

-A critical member of any organization's IT team, a database administrator works to ensure company data is secure and that it's only able to be accessed by the right people.
+A critical member of any organization's IT team, a database administrator works to ensure company data is secure and can only be accessed by authorized people.
 They're also responsible for backing up data and setting up databases.

 Perfect for someone with a mix of technical and business skills, junior data engineers work to design and develop information systems.
-A highly collaborative role, it requires a high degree of proficiency in software engineering to succeed, although you can get by with SQL when you're just starting out.
+This collaborative role requires a high degree of proficiency in software engineering to succeed, although you can get by with SQL when you're just starting out.

 Data journalists create dynamic news stories rich with statistics, infographics, and charts.
-This is a role that's great for people who have backgrounds in communication or other creative, highly visual fields.
+This is a great role for people who have backgrounds in communication or other creative, highly visual fields.